AhmedAlaa999/Protify/README.md

 ## How it works

-1. Enter your personal info (name, title, bio)
+1. Enter your personal info such as name or bio like that
 2. Add your projects
-3. Hit **Generate Portfolio**
+3. Hit Generate Portfolio
-4. Done — your portfolio is ready instantly
+4. Done, your portfolio is ready instantly

 ## Built With